6 Best Daily Planner Apps in 2026 (Tested and Compared)

 2. Structured - Best for Visual Time-Blocking

 Most task apps show you a list.
 Structured shows you a timeline.
-Every task occupies a colored block on a vertical schedule that mirrors how time actually passes.
+Every task sits inside a colored block on a vertical schedule that mirrors how time actually passes.
 Gaps in your day are visible.
 Overloaded afternoons are obvious at a glance.
-This approach makes abstract "time management" feel concrete.

-The app has earned 154,000+ ratings at 4.8 stars, and over 25 App Store reviews specifically mention how well it works for ADHD.
-As one reviewer put it: "No mental friction, structure not imprisonment."
+The app has earned 154,000+ ratings at 4.8 stars on the App Store, and over 25 reviews specifically mention how well it works for ADHD.
+One reviewer described it as "no mental friction, structure not imprisonment," which captures something most productivity apps get backwards.
+They add friction in the name of organization.

 What it does well: